Ludosya/testRepo/README.md

 #test Repo
-#New text added gggggggggggggggggggg
+#New text added
-jmdafndfvcmfcvggfdghhhkhkhkh
-ttttttttttttttttttttttttttttttttttttt
-ghghghg
-Познакомиться с:

-особенностями работы браузера
-возможностями Chrome Dev Tools (Стили и Инспектор элементов) редактором VSCode настройка среды расширения консоль
+some more text added